VANatHeritage/ConSiteTools/README.md

 - General updates
   - changed all uses of Dissolve function to PairwiseDissolve

-  - added slopFactor to getBRANK function, and a new output field summarizing EOs
+- Prioritization tools
-  - Added option to calculate B-ranks in site creation tools
+  - several updates to B-rank tool.
+Added option to calculate B-ranks in site creation tools.
+  - Added code to calculate "EO Importance Score" for eligible EOs

 - Tweaks to SCS workflow:
   - Service area layers now ignore dams where `NH_IGNORE = 1` in dams layer